What Food Cravings Mean – Check Out This Simple Chart

 The Dopamine Effect

 On top of activating the pleasure centers in your brain, some foods increase your dopamine levels (a pleasure hormone).
-Dairy products and chocolate are among the most commonly cited foods that increase your dopamine levels
+Dairy and chocolate are among the most commonly cited foods that boost dopamine levels.

 What Do Food Cravings Mean Chart

-There are tons of food craving charts online and I found it frustrating because none of them had legitimate source or studies to support the claims they made.
-I did end up finding a chart that included the emotion that people tend to feel when they crave the food in question.
-I decided to use it as the basis for my own what do food cravings mean chart since we can tell we feel when we crave foods.
+There are tons of food craving charts online, and I found it frustrating because none of them had legitimate sources or studies to support their claims.
+I found a chart that included the emotions that people feel when they crave the food in question.
+I decided to use it as the basis for my own What do food cravings mean chart since we can tell we feel when we crave foods.
 Hence. the recommendations will be helpful.

 How to Deal With Your Cravings